 So to correct any curve in the mast, you start with the main shrouds, the ones that pass through the spreaders all the way to the top of the mast, see what your current tensions are and if ball park, then tighten one while loosening the other to get it straight.
 You should remove any cotter pins or rings from the turnbuckles at the bottom of the shroud or loosen the locknuts if fitted with those.
 My Catalina 22 loosens tension when turning the turnbuckle clockwise and tightens it when turning counterclockwise.
 You should use a wrench on the swaged fitting at the top of the turnbuckle to keep the cable from twisting as you tighten or loosen your shrouds.
 Take a few turns on each and then sight up the mast again... it may take a number of tries to get it straight.
 Now recheck your tension again with the Loss Gauge, adjust one or the other to make sure they are the same, be sure the mast is still straight, and then loosen or tighten each side one half turn at a time until you have the proper tension on both main shrouds.
 Somewhere around 30 is pretty good for my Catalina 22.

 Next you should check the tension on your forestay with the back stay loose if you have one.
 If you have a furling jib, like my Cat 22, then you can only adjust the backstay to tension your forestay.
 According to Loos, it should carry about 1/3 more tension than your shrouds.
 Again this may vary with your boat.
 You need enough tension to prevent two much sag in your forestay when your jib is under load. some sag is unavoidable, but less sag translates to better pointing ability.
-If you have to change your forestay and/ore backstay much to get them tensioned properly then we will need to recheck your main shrouds and probably readjust them up or down again to get them within specs.
+If you have to change your forestay and/or backstay much to get them tensioned properly then you will need to recheck your main shrouds and probably readjust them up or down again to get them within specs.

 Now it is time to tackle your lower shrouds, the ones that go up to the point where the spreaders connect to the mast.
 My Catalina 22 has two... one forward of the main shroud and one aft.
 Common theory has it that you should have slightly more tension on the forward lower shrouds than the aft lower shrouds.
 The reason is you want to get a slight bow to the mast towards the bow which will straighten out slightly under heavy load on the jib.
 You do NOT want the reverse bow because heavy load on the jib could bend your mast too much and crack it.